Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Pipeable"

-Re-exports all named exports from the "effect/Pipeable" module as "Pipeable".
+Re-exports all named exports from the "effect/Pipeable" module as `Pipeable`.

 **Signature**